christophenoel/argo-workflows/docs/design/sw_design.md

 > Describe how to use affinities to deploy pods on nodes with specific harware
 > Describe how to define resource requests/limits to deploy on node with sufficient resource (optimize resource usage).

 When defining a workflow template, resource requirements can be specified within the 'container' section.
 The 'podSpecPatch' field in either the workflow or workflow template allows for overriding the resource limits and requests for a container.
+See: [Example](https://github.com/argoproj/argo-workflows/blob/main/examples/pod-spec-patch.yaml)

   **TBD**: add request/limits example